 Furniture Design is the First Step

-Before beginning construction, consider what wood species, finish, and design of coffee table will fit with the look of your home and your personality.
-If you opt for a wooden table, for example, make sure it is of a good grade so that its durable.
+Before beginning building your project, consider what wood species, finish, and design of coffee table will fit with the look of your home and your personality.
+Make sure it is of a good grade so that its durable.

 For example, consider the coffee table shown above.
 This one was designed and built as an abstract model of a fishing boat on the ways (where a boat is pulled from the water to make repairs).
 This is the late Keith Yorks work.